dmalawey/openBox/examples.md

-## Purpose
-How to use this gallery?
-1) If you want to make a print or a design, start here and just make a quick review of some designs.
-There are many designs, some are deeply documented, and many are photographed.
-So, the gallery is easiest to update when we produce new items.
-2) Find your idea here and then check for more documentation & designs in the other sections.
-3) If you see an item in the gallery but not documented, just send a question.
-Use a comment on grabCAD, ask in David's discord, or post an issue here in the Github repository.
-Then, the designers can find you and reply.

-Enjoy!
+# Looking for inspiration or practical examples of how to use OpenBox?
+Start here!

+This gallery showcases a variety of examples, including designs and configurations, to help you get started.
+Some examples are fully documented, while others provide a visual overview for quick reference.
+The gallery is regularly updated as new items are created and shared.

+### Steps to Get Started:

+1.	**Browse for Ideas**: Explore the gallery to find designs or workflows that match your needs.
+2.	**Dive Deeper**: For detailed instructions or configurations, check the linked documentation and other sections.
+3.	**Ask Questions**: If you see something in the gallery that isn’t fully documented yet, feel free to reach out:
+- Leave a comment on (GrabCAD)[https://grabcad.com/library?page=1&time=all_time&sort=recent&query=openbox]
+- Ask in (David’s Discord community)(https://discord.com/channels/1309520786364567594/1314395386408079410).
+- Post an issue in the GitHub repository.

 ## Organizers
 Designs for holding your toos & equipment & securing them where needed.